WordPress SEO: Optimization Tips, Best Practices, and SEO Plugins

 WordPress SEO improves a website’s rankings on search engines and drives more organic traffic.

 As one of the best content management systems, WordPress is designed with best practices in mind to make it SEO-friendly.
 However, you can further optimize it to ensure the best search engine rankings and website performance.

 WordPress website optimization involves multiple steps, methods, and tools.
 These optimization strategies include setting up an SEO-friendly WordPress website, optimizing its content, and taking actions outside the website to bring more positive results.

 This WordPress SEO guide will go over the best practices and provide useful tips to implement them.
 If you are unsure about implementing these strategies on your own, we will also discuss how to hire an SEO professional.

 WordPress SEO Video Tutorial

-Search engine optimization (SEO) is the practice of optimizing webpages to rank higher on search engine results pages (SERPs).
+Search engine optimization (SEO) is the practice of optimizing web pages to rank higher on search engine results pages (SERPs).

 Search engines employ crawler bots to find fresh and updated content.
-They rank it on SERPs based on multiple factors.
+They then rank it on SERPs based on multiple factors.

-Why is SEO important?
+Why is WordPress SEO important?